Can anyone become a Leader?

 If you think that you already listen to everybody, think about it twice: few people really do it.

-Don’t forget, the perfect “recipe” for failure is don’t listening to nobody.
+Don’t forget this: the perfect “recipe” for failure is don’t listening to nobody.

 2. A leader is continuously Learning

 Don’t settle for what you currently know, the times change vertiginously.